-With respect to student bullying, each Committee shall assist the board in promoting a positive school climate.
-The Committee will study the district's policy and currently accepted bullying prevention programs (available on the state department website) to make recommendations regarding bullying.
-These recommendations must be submitted to the principal and cover: (i) needed staff development, including how to recognize and avoid bullying; (ii) increasing student and community involvement in addressing bullying, (iii) improving individual student-staff communication, (iv) implementing problem solving teams which include counselors and/or school psychologists, and (v) utilizing behavioral health resources.
+With respect to student bullying, Committee shall assist the board in promoting a positive school climate.
+The Committee will study the district's policy and currently accepted bullying prevention programs (available on the department website) make recommendations regarding bullying.
+These recommendations must be submitted to the principal and cover: (i) needed development, including how to recognize and avoid bullying; (ii) increasing student and community involvement in addressing bullying, improving individual student-staff (iii) communication, (iv) implementing problem solving teams which include counselors and/or school psychologists, and (v) utilizing behavioral health resources.